samehelolimy/zero_day/README.md

+#!/bin/bash
-i am not using sandbox and every thing is ok
+i am not using sandbox and every thing is okk